sercanio/homepage/posts/the-year-2023.md

 ## What happened?

-At 04:17 in the morning on February 6, 2023, a massive earthquake struck in the provinces of Kahramanmaraş and Gaziantep in Türkiye.
+At 04:17 in the morning on February 6, 2023, a massive earthquake struck in the provinces of Kahramanmaraş and Gaziantep in Turkiye.

-On the night of the earthquake, I was asleep in my house in Hatay, the southernmost province of Türkiye, despite the sounds of heavy rain and thunder outside.
+On the night of the earthquake, I was asleep in my house in Hatay, the southernmost province of Turkiye, despite the sounds of heavy rain and thunder outside.
 I was first awakened by a steady but slow shaking.
 Since the electricity was cut off due to the heavy rain, the house was illuminated only by the lightning outside.

 First, I lay down on the side of my bed and pulled my head between my hands and my knees to my stomach.
 When the shaking lasted for a long time, I felt that I had to get out and stood up.
 While I was standing, the shaking stopped for a moment and then the ground began to shake with much greater displacement.